-Linked with our Support officer we were able to use Policy in Practice’s Benefit and Budgeting Calculator to get a picture of her current income and expenditure, and provide a calculation that demonstrated how quickly her picture could change by entering employment.
+Linked with our Support officer we were able to use Policy in Practice’s Better Off Calculator to get a picture of her current income and expenditure, and provide a calculation that demonstrated how quickly her picture could change by entering employment.
 This was vital in providing the motivation and understanding that she could turn her situation around.

 Through that new determination and my support in increasing employability skills, the person was successful in obtaining employment in March 2021 and since then has both increased her salary and job responsibilities.

 The new found employment and continuing work with our Support Officer led to her being offered a property by a local housing association the weekend before she started work.
 We were further able to help this person to obtain a discretionary housing payment which meant she was able to secure this home.

 There is no better way to explain the difference the Employment Solutions Team makes than this direct quote from one of our customers who fulfilled his ambition of working in the care sector assisting those with learning disabilities.
 This customer was helped by being introduced to specific care employers and increasing his employability: